hughperkins/jeigen/README.md

 3. ant

 According to whether you use a 64-bit jvm or a 32-bit jvm, the files will be created in 'build/linux-32' or 'build/linux-64'.
+You will need to add the following to your class-path:
+- Jeigen-linux-32.jar , or Jeigen-linux-64.jar
+- jna-4.0.0.jar

 How to build, Windows
 =====================